 - Watercolor Sponge

 - Watercolor tape

 - A smooth piece of wood or custom wood to mount the paper.

 When you paint with watercolor, you need to tape the paper onto a plate of wood with watercolor tape.
-This is because the paper buckles from the water and the tape holds it down flat when it dries.
-Here, I show you How to mount watercolor paper in a step-by-step tutorial.
+This is because the paper buckles from the water.
+The tape holds the paper down flat when it dries.
+Here, I show you how to mount watercolor paper in a step-by-step tutorial.